DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-groups.md

 ## Basic Setup

-Import the plugins listed above and specify a required TableGroupHeader's property `columnGroups` to set up a Grid with the Column Groups feature.
+Import the plugins listed above and specify a required the TableGroupHeader's property `columnGroups` to set up a Grid with the Column Groups feature.
 Column groups are provide the columns in a tree hierarchy to the Data Grid.
 Levels of nested columns are unlimited.

 .embedded-demo({ "path": "grid-column-groups/basic", "showThemeSelector": true })